blekmus/aws-stable-diffusion/README.md

 4. Click on `Request Quota Increase` and enter the value `4` into the input box.
 5. Click "Request" to submit your quota increase request.

 If you plan to use EC2 Spot Instances, you will also need to request a quota increase for "All G and VT Spot Instance Requests" using the same process.
+Using Spot Instances can be significantly cheaper, however, it comes with the risk of being terminated out of nowhere, there by loosing all of your data.

 This quota increase request is necessary because the default maximum number of vCPUs your account can have is 0.
-By requesting an increase to 4, you will be able to run the g4dn.xlarge instance, which has 4 vCPUs.
-Please note that it may take some time for AWS to review and accept your request.
+By requesting an increase to 4, you can run the g4dn.xlarge instance, which has 4 vCPUs.
+Just so you know, it may take some time for AWS to review and accept your request.
 In some cases, they may require additional information or clarification.

 ### Step 2: Wait for Quota Increase Approval